U.S. offers reward for information on senior PKK figures

 The move could help Washington repair strained ties with NATO ally Ankara.

+However, Turkey said it would approach Washington’s move with caution and that Turkey expected the United States to fully cut off its ties with the Syrian Kurdish YPG militia.

-Turkey has been infuriated by U.S. support for the Syrian Kurdish YPG militia in the fight against Islamic State in Syria.
-Ankara considers the YPG an extension of the outlawed PKK and, like it, a terrorist organization.
+Turkey has been infuriated by U.S. support for the YPG in the fight against Islamic State in Syria.
+Ankara considers the YPG an extension of the PKK.

 On Tuesday, Washington authorized rewards of up to $5 million for information “leading to the identification or location” of Murat Karayilan, up to $4 million for Cemil Bayik and up to $3 million for Duran Kalkan.

-The announcement was made by the U.S. Embassy in Ankara following a visit by U.S. Deputy Assistant Secretary of State Matthew Palmer.
+The announcement was made by the U.S. Embassy in Ankara after a visit by U.S. Deputy Assistant Secretary of State Matthew Palmer.

 The three PKK figures also appear on Turkey’s “most wanted terrorists” list, according to the Interior Ministry, which describes them as being among the leaders of the organization.